-Please check this on your departmental Moodle page
+Please check this on your departmental Moodle page.

-7.5 How to apply for support and exam access arrangements for students requiring support
+7.5 How to apply for support and exam access arrangements

-DNN might approve Exam Access Arrangements (EAAs) if you're unable to sit formal exams under standard examination conditions because of a disability or another condition.
+Disability and Neurodiversity (DN) might approve Exam Access Arrangements (EAAs) if you're unable to sit formal exams under standard examination conditions because of a disability or another condition.
 EAAs are designed to allow you to demonstrate your knowledge and abilities in exams without compromising academic standards.
 If you disclose a disability, we'll take appropriate steps to make sure we provide reasonable adjustments.